 Almost all Local Government Agencies have official social media accounts.
-On one of the popular social media platforms Instagram, all the samples studied have official social media accounts although some accounts need to be better organized and equipped.
+On one of the popular social media platforms, Instagram, all the samples studied have official social media accounts, although some need to be better organized and equipped.

 However, the existence of the Regional Government's social media only helps public services through social media.
 It is evident from only a small proportion (around 10.71%) of official local government social media accounts responding to complaints/submissions of public services via social media direct messages.
-In other words, the level of responsiveness of local government public services through social media is still low.
+In other words, the level of responsiveness of local government public services through social media still needs to be higher.
 It can hurt the quality and image of public services by the Regional Government.

-Through the results of this study, it is suggested that Regional Governments make more use of social media channels in delivering public services.
+Through the results of this study, it is suggested that Regional Governments be able to use social media channels more in delivering public services.
 Given the great potential of active users who use social media in their daily lives and social media is also a showcase for local government public services.